RnbWd/lrload-chronic/README.md

 `chron.source('<path-to-entry>', '<custom-name>')`

-For an inline sourcemap include '-d' in the command prompt
+For an inline sourcemap use `-d` in the command prompt, for a dev server use `-s`, or for both use `-ds`.

-For a dev server include '-s' in the command prompt. (or '-ds' for both)

 `$ node <path-to-chronic-file> <task-name> -ds`

+Watchify will watch everything in the browserify-pipeline by default, so it's not necessary to use chronic's `--watch` on any of those files.

 ## License